talfig/Iris-RBM/README.md

 - `RBM` class: Implements the Restricted Boltzmann Machine with methods for weight initialization, hidden and visible layer sampling, and contrastive divergence.
 - `RBMTrainer` class: Handles the training of the RBM, including the process of training the RBM and saving the trained weights.
 - `preprocess_iris` function: Prepares the Iris dataset for training by dividing the features into small, medium, and large categories and saving percentiles and binary transformations.
-- `transform_to_binary` function: Converts feature values into binary values based on calculated percentiles.